marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 1) When editing permissions (policies and ACLs), to whom does the concept of the "Owner" refer?
 > The "Owner" refers to the identity and email address used to create the AWS account.

+2) Which of these things is true about your AWS 'Root' account?
+(Choose 2)
+* [x] You should keep a copy of the MFA URL or QR code when you set up the Root account MFA.
+* [ ] There is no task that can only be done by the 'Root' account.
+* [ ] If you forget you Root account password there is no way to reset it.
+You must contact AWS support for an identity check and backend reset.
+* [x] The Root account cannot be denied access to resources by Policy.
+> There are tasks that can only be done as root (e.g.: changing support plan), You can reset your root-account password by email.

+3) You are deploying an application on to EC2 instances.
+The application must make AWS API calls.
+What is the most secure method to pass credentials to the application?
+* [ ] Embed the API credentials in the application.
+* [ ] Pass API credentials to the instance using userdata.
+* [ ] Store the API credentials as an object in S3.
+* [x] Assign an IAM role to the EC2 instances.
+> All other options are somehow sharing credentials, which is unsafe.

 ## EC2

 1) When using EC2 instances with Dedicated Hosting, which of the following modes are you able to transition between by stopping the instance and starting it again?